-- Clear organisational structure, where the responsibility, authority and accountability have been clearly defined; - Sound compliance and risk awareness culture, which facilitate ongoing effective discovery, management and mitigation of risks arising from external factors and business activities, and to use resources efficiently to address these risks; - Board oversight over Management actions/decisions, including review of regular and comprehensive management reports, which allow for effective monitoring of significant risks and compliance issues faced by the Bank; - Risk Management Framework as a fundamental guidance to identify, evaluate, monitor, manage and respond to significant risks faced by the Bank in its achievement of the business goals and objectives amidst the dynamic and challenging business environment and increasing regulatory scruitinisation; - Compliance Framework to ensure effective management of compliance risks in a structured manner with the aim of inculcating a stronger compliance culture and ensuring consistency in management of compliance risks across the Bank; - Sound remuneration framework that promotes a culture of prudent risk-taking;
+- Clear organisational structure, where the responsibility, authority and accountability have been clearly defined; - Sound compliance and risk awareness culture, which facilitates ongoing effective discovery, management and mitigation of risks arising from external factors and business activities, and to use resources efficiently to address these risks; - Board oversight over Management actions/decisions, including review of regular and comprehensive management reports, which allow for effective monitoring of significant risks and compliance issues faced by the Bank; - Risk Management Framework as a fundamental guidance to identify, evaluate, monitor, manage and respond to significant risks faced by the Bank in its achievement of the business goals and objectives amidst the dynamic and challenging business environment and increasing regulatory scruitinisation; - Compliance Framework to ensure effective management of compliance risks in a structured manner with the aim of inculcating a stronger compliance culture and ensuring consistency in management of compliance risks across the Bank; - Sound Remuneration Framework that promotes a culture of prudent risk-taking; - Establishment and regular updates of internal policies and procedures (e.g. Anti-Bribery and Corruption Policy, Conflict of Interest Policy, Information Control and Security Policy, Credit Risk Policy, etc.) to adapt to changing risk profiles and address operational concerns; - Periodic assessment of controls and processes by all business and support units for managing key risks; - Regular management level meetings to review, identify, discuss and resolve strategic, operational, financial and key management issues; and

-(b) Key Elements of Internal Control (continued)
+(b) Key Elements of Internal Control